nickogibson/nickogibson.github.io/apps.md

 ---
-title: NickoGibson Apps IO
+title: App and Stuff
-Description: Some webapps and stuff
+description: Some web apps and stuff
 permalink: /apps/
 ---